StsteveO/sports-store-ETL/README.md

 - SQLAlchemy (the Python Library) was used to connect and interact with our database.
 - Seaborn was used to vizualize the data from the database.
 - Apache Aireflow was used to automate our ETL.
+- Tableau Public was used to create the heat map of all customers in the United States.

 Querying the database allowed me to see where the majority of Sport Store's customers live.